 It won’t be hard to fall in love with Madrid.
 Located in the heart of Spain, this capital city is especially unique because it has an urban pace and is well-known for its rich artistic, political, and business culture.

 Our program is designed for students who want to experience the vitality of Spain and the large urban university environment of the Universidad Complutense de Madrid (UCM), one of the country’s most distinguished universities where our Center is located.

 This program strives to immerse you in the culture of the Madrileños through its academic options, extracurricular activities with university students, and housing choices.
+In addition to a required Spanish course, you have the option to take a wide variety of IES Abroad-taught courses, as well as local university courses.
+You can also take a prep course for the Diploma de español como lengua extranjera (DELE), leading to a certificate.
+This award will be an asset to your résumé and can be earned at no extra cost.
 Several field trips take you beyond the city limits to sites of historic and contemporary interest.
 You can also add international work experience to your résumé while earning credit by participating in an internship placement and accompanying academic seminar.

 Madrid will also be your classroom.
 Whether visiting one of Madrid’s many art galleries or museums, learning about Spanish culture by taking in a film by one of Spain’s up-and-coming filmmakers, or simply strolling around the city and enjoying the warm climate in one of the city’s many parks, you will be captivated by Madrid’s vibrancy.

 We want you to feel at home in Madrid, so we do everything we can to help you integrate into life in the city.
 From housing to cultural events, our job is to make sure you have the most authentic study abroad experience possible.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.